DT6A/ClORL/README.md

-# Is Value Functions Estimation with Classification Plug-and-play for Offline Reinforcement Learning
+# Offline Reinforcement Learning with Classification

+The repository organisation is inspired by [CORL](https://github.com/corl-team/CORL) and  [ReBRAC](https://github.com/DT6A/ReBRAC/tree/public-release) repositories.
 ## Dependencies & Docker setup
 To set up a python environment (with dev-tools of your taste, in our workflow, we use conda and python 3.8), just install all the requirements: